UF-CEN3031-3A/CEN3031-Project/README.md

 - MEAN stack
 - sendgrid API

+## Credited Sources for Used Code:
+## - Many styling elements were used and adapted from w3schools.com, including CSS, BootStrap, Javascript, and Angular elements.

 ## Features
 !["animation"](readme/animation.png)
 This is the sites landing page, and the opening animation.
 It is skippable with the button in the top right corner, so that it doesn't hinder usability.